rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 when doing simple refactorings, is to run `./x.py check` continuously.
 Here you are just checking that the compiler can **build**, but often that is all you need (e.g., when renaming a method).
-You can then run `./x.py build` when you acqtually need to run tests.
+You can then run `./x.py build` when you actually need to run tests.

-In fact, it is eomtimes useful to put off tests even when you are not 100% sure the code will work.
+In fact, it is sometimes useful to put off tests even when you are not 100% sure the code will work.
 You can then keep building up refactoring commits and only run the tests at some later time.
 You can then use `git bisect` to track down **precisely** which commit caused